howardpaget/CNTK-UWP-Example/README.md

   - The library provides the class CNTKModel which has a constructor that takes in the file location of model and a method GetPrediction which returns the models prediction for the provided input.
 - CNTKUWPApp - A minimal UWP app that demonstrates using the C++/CX wrapper from C#.

+More Info
+---

+The Python script is based on this example: https://cntk.ai/pythondocs/CNTK_101_LogisticRegression.html.

+The C++/CS wrapper is based on this example: https://github.com/Microsoft/CNTK/tree/release/latest/Examples/Evaluation/UWPImageRecognition.